MN CRIME is a multimedia public safety information network providing breaking and in-depth coverage around Minnesota.

 Through several social media channels, sophisticated media production, and years of collaborative research and reporting experience, MN CRIME is proud to provide the exclusive, high-quality content you need, wherever you are.

-Established in 2018 as a small social media group focused on reporting information from police, EMS and fire department dispatch audio, we now reach tens of thousands of people in Minnesota and around the country each week.
+Established in 2018 as a small social media group focused on reporting information from police, EMS and fire department dispatch audio, we now reach hundreds of thousands of people in Minnesota and around the country each week.

 We use Uniden Bearcat SDS100, SDS200 and Unication G5 scanners.